 finish with cream...mix well and serve with any fluffy flat bread you can get hold of..

-i made a khameeri ulte tawe ki roti which was perfect , made with whole wheat fermented with yeast...i'll post a detail procedure when i make it again as i could take only this pic this time...
+I made a khameeri ulte tawe ki roti which was perfect , made with whole wheat fermented with yeast...I'll post a detail procedure when I make it again as the picture is not very clear this time.....

-if you want the stew to be a bit mild you can reduce the quantity of spices , or increase the amount of ghee and cream used or interestingly, it becomes milder n tastier the next day.........as you like it.
+If you want the stew to be a bit mild you can reduce the quantity of spices , or increase the amount of ghee and cream used or interestingly, it becomes milder and tastier the next day.........as you like it.